Difference-in-differences with stochastic policy shifts of a continuous treatment: Economic effects of hydraulic fracturing activity

-The ASDT was estimated under the exponential tilt for increments $\delta \in \{-10,-9,\dots,10\}$ of the conditional prospectivity score distribution on the outcomes in 2011.
+County-level demographic covariates were gathered from the 2005-2009 5-year American Community Survey (ACS) \citep{us_census_bureau_american_2009}: total population (log), race, sex, and age.
+Data from the 2005-2009 ACS was used in order to most accurately capture demographic information at the timing of fracking initiation in 2008 or 2009.
+Alternatively, data from the 2000 Census could be used, though this data source would not capture changing demographics between 2000 and 2008 so we prefer the data from the 2005-2009 ACS.

+Parallel trends were assumed conditional on the demographic covariates.
+In contrast, \citet{bartik_local_2019} and \citet{callaway_event_2024} assumed unconditional parallel trends.
+Though conditional and unconditional parallel trends assumptions are not nested, the former is arguably more plausible than the latter since economic growth may vary by the interaction between fracking initiation and county demographics.
+Furthermore, while estimating deterministic effects under conditional parallel trends typically does \textit{not} allow for positivity violations in the conditional dose prospectivity score distribution, the estimation of stochastic policy effects \textit{does} allow for such positivity violations.

+The ASDT was estimated yearly from treatment initiation to 2012, where the stochastic policy shift was the exponential tilt of the conditional prospectivity score distribution for increments $\delta \in \{-10,-9,\dots,10\}$.
+Additionally, a placebo test was performed where the ASDT was estimated yearly for three years prior to the reference outcome year (the treatment initiation year minus one), which is expected to be near zero provided the causal identification assumptions hold.
 The kernel-transformed outcome method with linear models was used to estimate the generalized propensity score.
-The other nuisance functions (outcome regressions and binary propensity score) were estimated using a Superlearner with generalized linear models, BART, and HAL as candidate prediction algorithms.
+The other nuisance functions (expected conditional outcome trends and binary propensity score) were estimated using a Superlearner with generalized linear models, BART, and HAL as candidate prediction algorithms.
+The ASDT was also estimated under the Gaussian concentration policy with length parameter $l = 0.1$ (representing considerable concentration; see e.g., Figure \ref{fig:gauss-kernel}) and multiple concentration points $d' \in [0.5, 0.99]$; see the Appendix for the results.

-The results for employment and income are presented in Figure \ref{fig:frack-results-2}.
-These results align with previous analyses and suggest that there is a positive economic effect due to fracking.
-For both prospectivity score distributions shifted to low or high values, the results show a modest effect on a similar scale as that found by \citet{bartik_local_2019} and \citet{callaway_event_2024} for deterministic policies.
-In contrast to those two studies, this paper considered conditional rather than unconditional parallel trends, showing robustness to the estimated economic effects.
-The conditional parallel trends assumption, which is perhaps more plausible, could be made here since the estimation of stochastic intervention effects allows for some positivity violations, which is not typically the case when estimating deterministic intervention effects.
-However, we note that this analysis only considers one side of policymakers' decision function, i.e., the economic advantages, and analysis of the health risks and costs is left to future work.